Why You Report Power Outages - NEC Coop

 Only the Electric Delivery Company that Maintains Your Power Lines can Fix the Outage

-NEC Retail Electricity supplies you with power, but it’s companies like AEP, Oncor, and CenterPoint that maintain the power lines.
+Electricity Company in Texas, NEC Co-op Energy supplies you with power, but it’s companies like AEP, Oncor, and CenterPoint that maintain the power lines.
 Since they are the ones who find the reason for the power outage and fix it, they are the ones who need to know about such outages as promptly as possible.
 Basically, the sooner you can alert those who maintain your lines, the sooner they can get to your location and address the issue.
 NEC Retail Electricity does not maintain any power lines.

 Reporting an Outage